jerrythimothyj/svg-sprites/README.md

 ![alt text](http://jerrythimothy.bigjapps.com/svg-sprites/first.png?v=1)

-* Generally, when using sprites we use CSS to point to the exact image.
-But, in SVG we have the capability to display the required image just with a pointer to id with the <view>
+* Generally, when using sprites we use CSS background property to point to the exact image.
+But, in SVG we have the capability to display the required image just with a pointer to id with the *view* tag.

 ```
 <view id="User-View" viewBox="0 0 24 24" />